cesarnml/epic-react-advance-react-patterns/src/my-notes.md

 ### Lesson 03 - Flexible Compound Components

+- The Parent component passes the state and methods via Context for consumption by any of its children (not limited to direct children as lesson 02 approach)

 ### Lesson 04 - Props Collections and Getters

 ### Lesson 05 - State Reducer